On "Bowling Green massacre," Kellyanne Conway asks for leniency Trump team won't give media

 Within minutes, Miller found out that the MLK bust was still in the office.
 "It was apparently obscured by a door and an agent earlier.
 My sincerest apologies," he wrote to his colleagues.

-Spicer said in a tweet that he accepted Miller's apology, but at a White House briefing later, he asked where the apology to President Trump was for what he termed a "racially charged" report and accusation.
+Spicer said in a tweet that he accepted Miller's apology.
+But at a White House briefing the next day, he called the original report "irresponsible and reckless" and cited it as an example of "deliberately false reporting."
+Two days later, he called the report "racially charged" and asked, "Where was the apology to the president of the United States?"

-And Trump was outraged by the error.
-He brought it up repeatedly in speeches and interviews.
+According to Gibbs, Miller had already "asked a White House advisor to pass along his apology to the president as well."

-"They're not saying the bust is taken out.
+Trump was apparently outraged by the error.
+He brought it up repeatedly in speeches and interviews, sometimes referring to Miller by his first name.
+On January 26, he told Sean Hannity, "They're not saying the bust is taken out.
 What they're saying is I'm a racist.
 That's what they're saying.
-That's a very serious charge," Trump told Sean Hannity almost a full week later.
+That's a very serious charge."

 Conway also blasted Miller's error multiple times.
 She told Hannity that the media did not take the mistake seriously enough.